PCIe XMC Module – Eight channel 125 MSPS 16 bit AD9653 Adc, Xilinx Artix-7 FPGA, PLL, 4 lane PCIe and 1 GB DDR3 Memory

 - Framework logic (source is extra cost)

-- Makes the XU board act as a data acquisition card, using onboard DDR as huge virtual FIFO’s.
+- Makes the XMC board act as a data acquisition card, using onboard DDR as huge virtual FIFO’s.

-- Knowledgebase of previous users of the X6 board.
+- Knowledgebase of previous users of the XMC board.

 - Full hardware, software and firmware manuals as PDF.

-- Telephone/email technical support from EnTegra DSP and Innovative Integration.
+- Telephone/email technical support from EnTegra Solutions and Innovative Integration.